armaber/articles/AcpiEvalSBUS/srdb.md

 Many Intel processor families no longer supply SMBUS methods in their firmware.
 Is there a way to provision an application ahead of deployment?

-The [slimbootloader](https://slimbootloader.github.io/introduction/index.html) contains ACPI tables starting from 2016 with *Apollo Lake* processor family up to current *Arrow Lake*.
+The [slimbootloader](https://slimbootloader.github.io/introduction/index.html) project contains ACPI tables starting from 2016 with *Apollo Lake* processor family up to current *Arrow Lake*.

 A query on the repository reveals only *_DSM* methods for the SBUS device.